plone/training/user_generated_content.rst

 In this chapter we:

 * allow self-registration
-* constrain types on the talk-folder
+* constrain types on the talk folder
 * grant local roles
 * create a custom workflow for talks